BuvinJT/distbuilder/docs/LowLevel.md

 ### qtIfwOpDataPath

 	qtIfwOpDataPath( rootFileName )
+    qtIfwDetachedOpDataPath( rootFileName )

-Use this function, within QtScript building contexts, to produce the resolution of dynamic temp paths at runtime, which are utilized by installer operations.
+Use these functions, within QtScript building contexts, to resolve dynamic temp paths at runtime, which are utilized by installer operations.

+Only use `qtIfwDetachedOpDataPath` if you need the temp file to exist after the installer/uninstaller has terminated, i.e. for "detached" operations.
+Note that such a temp path becomes the responsibility of the client operation to purge.

 ### isParentDir